Grit expert Dr. Angela Duckworth discusses tactics for success in Todd Lecture Series address

 Culture can boost grit, too.
 She described the Finnish notion of sisu, which roughly translates as “insides,” and describes a be-the-last-person-standing national identity.
 She said Norwich students can help build collective sisu so they and their peers can improve.

-In her presentation and in her question-and-answer exchange with Anderson, Duckworth said Generation Z seems particularly motivated to have lives and careers filled with purpose; they’re considering out-of-this-world projects such as colonizing Mars.
-The idea that internet-enabled instant gratification had dulled their passion to achieve seems overblown.
+In her presentation and in her question-and-answer exchange with Anderson, Duckworth said Generation Z seems particularly motivated to have lives and careers filled with purpose and imagination; they’re considering out-of-this-world projects such as colonizing Mars.
+The idea that internet-enabled instant gratification had dulled the generation’s passion to achieve seems overblown.

 Following Norwich’s “I Will Try” motto will prime students to learn, she said, and become not know-it-alls, but learn-it-alls.
 And, as leaders, Duckworth said, Norwich students can model improvement of grit’s pillars and sustain institutional sisu, sometimes by lending an important, sympathetic ear.